awsdocs/amazon-aurora-user-guide/doc_source/babelfish-postgres-aws-extensions.md

 | --- | --- |
 | `database.schema.table` | `database_schema_table` |

-To learn more about using Amazon S3 with Aurora PostgreSQL, see [Importing Amazon S3 data into an Aurora PostgreSQL DB cluster](USER_PostgreSQL.S3Import.md) and [Exporting data from an Aurora PostgreSQL DB cluster to Amazon S3](postgresql-s3-export.md)\.
+To learn more about using Amazon S3 with Aurora PostgreSQL, see [Importing data from Amazon S3 into an Aurora PostgreSQL DB cluster](USER_PostgreSQL.S3Import.md) and [Exporting data from an Aurora PostgreSQL DB cluster to Amazon S3](postgresql-s3-export.md)\.

 ## Using Babelfish with AWS Lambda<a name="babelfish-postgres-aws-extensions-using-aws_lambda"></a>